 This fund was created when capital costs originally paid with working cash were reimbursed by funds from the 2011 bond issuance.
-Management recommends using these funds to reduce the next bond issuance.
+Management recommends transferring these funds to the Rate Stabilization Fund.

 F) Pension & Post-Retirement Medical Fund

 PERS costs were lower than budgeted by \$2.9 million due to budgeting a higher PERS rate in anticipation of the July 2017 PERS rate increase.
 Board Financial Policies require this variance to be transferred to this fund from excess working cash.
 Management is monitoring PERS reform legislation and intends to make a recommendation on the use of these funds within the next year.